MCP Doctor

 diagnose why your MCP servers won't connect — in one command

-export MCP_DOCTOR_LICENSE=<key> and run mcp-doctor --remote.Ever run into this?
+MCP_DOCTOR_LICENSE and run the GitHub command below.Ever run into this?

 Adding an MCP server to Claude, Cursor, or Windsurf is a coin flip.
 When it fails you get a silent 'failed to connect' with zero detail — wrong command, missing env var, bad path, or a server that crashes on boot.
 You burn 30 minutes guessing.